wix-incubator/wnpm-ci/README.md

   * `npm install` - no need to do anything
   * `npm run build`
   * `npm test`
   * If package is not private (https://docs.npmjs.com/files/package.json#private): `npm run release`
 * Once done, it will publish the package, assuming it is not private

 ## What does `wnpm-release` do?
 * Nothing if the package is private.
 Leave it there still for future use.
 * Increments the version in package.json so that publishing will succeed (see below to understand the algorithm of version incrementing)
   * Note that since CI is running `wnpm-release` during the build, the version change in `package.json` will not be committed to git
-* shrinkwraps the package so that the published package will always use the dependent versions that are the same as the ones at the time of the build
-  * Note that since CI does this, it will not be committed to git
-  * If you don't like this behavior, you can use `wnpm-release --no-shrinkwrap` instead
-* If the registry in the `publishConfig` is not Wix's internal registry, you can also do `wnpm-release --publish-to-wix-registry` to make `wnpm-release` publish it to the Wix registry
+* If you prefer to bump the minor version instead of patch, you can also do `wnpm-release --bump-minor`
-* If you want to silent the logs from `npm pack`, pass `--pack-quietly`
+* Note that `wnpm-release` no longer creates a shrinkwrap.
+If you want a shrinkwrap simply use `wnpm-release && npm shrinkwrap` in your release script

 ## How `wnpm-release` increments the version
 * TL;DR - it increments by one the patch version of the latest patch version in the npm registry